01884 2598568:30-4:00pm Mon to Fri

 • Retractable tips - you’ll probably want this if you’re going to put the pencil in your pocket.
 If not, the tip can poke a hole through your pocket if you’re lucky.
 If you’re less lucky, the hole goes in you.
 Some need to be pushed firmly in while holding the button in, which makes them more fiddly to do, while others have a retract button or use a firmer push on the main button or a twist action to put the tip away.

 • Price and materials - we’ll look at these together, because they’re usually connected.
 A cheap plastic pencil will be cheap and made of plastic.
-Though admittedly, some of the best are also made from plastic, but very high quality plastics.
+Though, admittedly, some of the best are also made from plastic, but very high quality plastics.
 Metal-bodied pencils will usually cost more, but can often take more use and rough handling.
 Even the most basic will usually still work perfectly for years, the mechanisms inside have been perfected over the years.

 • Erasers can be handy.
 If you expect to use an eraser a lot, a separate eraser might be better, making the eraser on the pencil less important.
 If it’s more of an occasional thing, having a decent eraser on the pencil itself can be very useful.
 Many can be replaced, but check that spares are available if that’s important to you.
 And some mechanical pencils have longer erasers that can be extended out with a twist, so they’ll last a lot longer.